earthgecko/skyline/docs/analyzer.rst

 **Boring**: The time series has been the same value for the past :mod:`settings.MAX_TOLERABLE_BOREDOM` seconds

+**EmptyTimeseries**: The time series has no data and is removed from the :mod:`settings.FULL_NAMESPACE`unique_metrics Redis set and no longer submitted for analysis.

 **Other**: There's probably an error in the code, if you've been making changes or we have.